MSteib/soccersimu/README.md

 Here I made this experiment, to simulate how these aliens may perform on their computers.

 The best prediction accuracy I got now is 91.5%.
 Will go on developing more advanced models to achieve better performance.
 However one message is here to take home: These aliens have to watch mathces in >=3000 groups to get an idea of what they are guessing.
 That's equivalent to watching near 400 years of FIFA or UEFA cups, if they are held every year!
+Hope they and their computers live long enough.
 #------------------------
 It is said a well built artificial neural network algorithm can 'resemble' lots of complex, non-linear functions, successfully predicting y for a given x, without need to tackle what f(x) really is.
 Lots of examples are seen, like image recognition, automatic steering, where neural networks have done amazing jobs.
 In this simulation, I am aimed to see and show off this super power.